 In order to carry out these responsibilities, The Holy Family School works as follows:

-The Strategy Team, chaired by Lyn Coyle meets 6 x per year at the beginning of each term and before the GB meeting if that falls due.
+The Strategy Team, chaired by the Chair of Governors, meets 6 x per year at the beginning of each term and before the GB meeting if that falls due.
 This team consists of the Senior Leadership team of the school + Chair of Governors, Vice-Chair and one other governor.
 This governor may not be the same person each time, depending on priorities.
 This team will consider how the school is making progress based on progress data and achievement against school priorities.
 It will decide and monitor the priorities for the year and agree the Raising Attainment Plan for each term.
 It also evaluates the use of Pupil Premium funding.
 It will decide monitoring priorities for governors.

 Where committees are needed for occasional decision making, they exist as follows:

 Pay committee: chaired by Rob Sharpley